bloock/bloock-sdk-py/README.md

 ### Get and validate records proof

-This example shows how to get a proof for an array of records and validate it:
+The following example shows how to obtain a proof for an array of records and validate it.
+Keep in mind despite having Ethereum mainnet and Rinkeby available, only Bloockchain is usable when working with test api keys.

 ```python
 from bloock import BloockClient, Record, BloockException